NVIDIA/aistore/docs/environment-vars.md

 ## Introduction

-Generally, aistore configuration comprizes several sources, including:
+Generally, aistore configuration comprises several sources:

 1. cluster (a.k.a. global) and node (or, local) configurations, the latter further "splitting" into local config per se and local overrides of the inherited cluster config;
 2. `aisnode` [command line](/docs/command_line.md);
-3. environment variables - this document;
+3. environment variables (this document);
-4. assorted low-level constants (also referred to as "hardcoded defaults") that almost never have to change.
+4. finally, assorted low-level constants (also referred to as "hardcoded defaults") that almost never have to change.

-This enumeration does _not_ include buckets.
+This enumeration does _not_ include buckets (and their respective configurations).
 In aistore, buckets inherit a part of the cluster config that can be further changed on a per-bucket basis - either at creation time or at any later time, etc.

 > In effect, cluster configuration contains cluster-wide defaults for all AIS buckets, current and future.

 For additional references, please see the [last section](#references) in this document.
-The rest of it, though, describes only and exclusively **environment variables** - the item number 3 above.
+The rest of it, though, describes only and exclusively **environment variables** - item `3` above.

 ## Rules

-But first, let's state two common rules that, in fact, apply across the board:
+First though, two common rules that, in fact, apply across the board:

-* all environment settings are **optional**
+* in aistore, all environment settings are **optional**
-* if specified, environment variable will **override**:
+* if specified, environment variable will always **override**:
-  - the corresponding default *constant* in the code (if exists), and/or
+  - the corresponding default *constant* (if exists), and/or
-  - persistent *configuration* (again, if exists)
+  - persistent *configuration* (again, if the latter exists).

 For example:

-* persistent (and replicated) node ID can be overridden via `AIS_DAEMON_ID` (below)
+* in aistore cluster, each node has an `ID`, which is persistent, replicated and unique; at node startup its `ID` can be overridden via `AIS_DAEMON_ID` environment (see below);
-* `AIS_READ_HEADER_TIMEOUT`, if specified, will be used instead of the `apc.ReadHeaderTimeout` [constant](https://github.com/NVIDIA/aistore/blob/master/api/apc/const.go)
+* environment `AIS_READ_HEADER_TIMEOUT`, if specified, will be used instead of the `apc.ReadHeaderTimeout` [constant](https://github.com/NVIDIA/aistore/blob/master/api/apc/const.go) in the code;
-* `AIS_USE_HTTPS` takes precedence over `net.http.use_https` value from the [cluster configuration](/docs/configuration.md)
+* `AIS_USE_HTTPS` takes precedence over `net.http.use_https` value from the [cluster configuration](/docs/configuration.md),

 and so on.